RHEcosystemAppEng/sast-ai-workflow/config/konflux/README.md

 ## `sast-ai-integration.yaml`

-This Task runs after SAST scans in a Konflux pipeline.
-It:
+This Task should be added as a custom tekton task in Konflux CI.
+Then should configue the push/merge CI triggers to run.
+The purpose of this custom tekton task is to trigger SAST-AI from a Konflux CI pipeline.
+It does the following actions:

 1. Downloads application source code from Trusted Artifacts.
 2. Discovers and pulls SARIF findings attached to the built container image via ORAS.